vmware-archive/node-examples/book-service/README.md

    $ cf create-service-key PCC-noTLS PCC-noTLS-service-key
    ```

-- Output the service key, and make note of the gfsh connect command
-labeled as `gfsh_login_string`:
+- Display the service key, and make note of the gfsh connect command labeled as `gfsh_login_string`:

     ```
     $ cf service-key PCC-noTLS PCC-noTLS-service-key